 Fried Rice was one of the first dishes I ever cooked and I’ve made it the same way for over a decade using Minute Rice and a few ingredients.
 Needless to say, I was getting pretty bored with the same ol’ thing.
-I decided to revamp it and add some heat and to the equation.
-I wanted to branch away from the typical take-out Chinese restaurant rice and this really hit the spot!
+I decided to revamp it and add some heat!
+It really hit the spot!

 Spicy Fried Rice

 - 1/4 teaspoon Red Pepper Flake

 - 3 Tablespoons Sesame Oil

 - 1/2 teaspoon Fresh Ginger; grated